JVital2013/vitality-goes/README.md

 2. Extract the zip
 3. Open a command line within the extracted zip's vitality-goes-main directory
 4. Run the following command: `robocopy html C:\xampp\htdocs /MIR /R:0 /W:0 /XD videos config`

+## Theming
+Vitality GOES supports theming.
+It comes with 5 themes, but you can make your own or install others shared with you.
+To get started with theming, [take a look at the themes documentation](/docs/themes.md).

 ## Integrating weather data into Home Assistant
 Home Assistant is a free and open-source smart home control system.
 You can use Vitality GOES as a "Weather Provider" in Home Assistant; [look here](docs/home-assistant.md) for more.